smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ## Motivation

-This proposal addresses two issues regarding SPP resource management.

-1. It improves user experience of an edge case where SPP resources are exhausted and an app cannot communicate with head unit.
-Right now, that error is not notified to the app.
-A user has no way to figure out why connection fails.
+When SPP resources are exhausted, the SDL app cannot communicate with head unit.
+Right now, that error is not notified to the app and a user has no way to figure out why connection fails.
-2. MultiplexingTransport has legacy mode, which won't be used in normal case.
-It reduces the SPP resource consumption by disabling the legacy mode.
-Right now, legacy mode is used if SdlProxy failed to find the target RouterService.
+This proposal focuses on the case where Proxy detects the SPP resource error, and let users know what happened and suggests possible work around.

 ## Proposed solution